Sofi Marinova: Early life

+Career

+Marinova made her recording debut in 1995 with the release of the Romani-language album Мечта in collaboration with the band Super Express.
+In 1996, Super Express and Marinova released another Romani-language album, Без конкуренция, for the record company Ara Music; the president, Nencho Kasamov, saw Marinova performing in a restaurant and asked her to record an album because he sensed the future music star in her "by the look in her eyes."

+Marinova released her first solo album, Единствен мой, in 1998.

 In 2004, Marinova signed with Sunny Music, working with the producer Krum Krumov.
 She recorded the albums 5 oktavi lyubov and Obicham.
 Her collaboration with the Bulgarian hip-hop musician Ustata resulted in some of her most successful songs.
 In that period, she also recorded a Romani cover of "Vetrove" by Lili Ivanova, Bulgaria's most established music artist.
 The compilation Sofi Marinova Best MP3 Collection consisting of her 64 most popular songs from her Sunny Music period, was released in 2009.
 She stated that she was "happy that my project was accomplished and I hope my fans accept it as a gift for their loyalty and love for me for so many years."

 On 28 March 2012, as part of the pre-celebrations for the International Romani Day, Sofi Marinova sang Romani songs and her Eurovision song "Love Unlimited" in front of MEPs and official guests in the building of the European Parliament in Brussels.
 She was invited there by the MEPs from Bulgaria.